 - Offer a high quality liberal arts education at an affordable price for Presbyterian students

 - Provide opportunities for personal and spiritual growth

-- Mentor/partner with other students throughout the Program's course
+- Mentor/partner with other students throughout the program's course

-- Study and discuss faith issues
+- Study and discuss issues relating to faith

 - Develop and encourage leadership skills